-- b) The Company's Compensation Committee is comprised of John McConnell (Chair) and T. Sean Harvey.
+- b) The Company's Compensation Committee is comprised of John McConnell (Chair) and Kerry Spong.
 Messrs.
-McConnell and Harvey are considered "independent" as that term is defined in NI 52-110. - c) The role of the Compensation Committee is primarily to administer the Company's stock option plan and to determine the remuneration of senior officers of the Company.
-Please refer to the "Compensation Discussion and Analysis" of this Circular for more details regarding the Company's compensation strategy. - a) The primary role of the Technical and Merger and Acquisition Committee is to advise the Company on technical matters in respect of the Willow Project and Ajax Project and the merits of projects under consideration by the Company. - b) The Company's Technical and Merger and Acquisition Committee is comprised of John McConnell and T. Sean Harvey, both of whom are considered "independent" as that term is defined in NI 52-110. - 8.
-There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee.
+McConnell and Spong are considered "independent" as that term is defined in NI 52-110. - c) The role of the Compensation Committee is primarily to administer the Company's stock option plan and to determine the remuneration of senior officers of the Company.
+Please refer to the "Compensation Discussion and Analysis" of this Circular for more details regarding the Company's compensation strategy. - a) The Company's Technical and Merger and Acquisition Committee is comprised of John McConnell and Thomas McKeever, both of whom are considered "independent" as that term is defined in NI 52-110. - c) The primary role of the Technical and Merger and Acquisition Committee is to advise the Company on technical matters in respect of the Willow Project, Jersey Valley Project and Ajax Project and the merits of projects under consideration by the Company. - There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee. - 9.
+Assessments are not regularly conducted for the Board, committees, or individual directors.
+The assessment of the performance of the Board is determined by the Board and the Chairman of the Board based on the expertise, contributions and participation of individual directors in meetings of the Board and its committees.
+Committee chairmen are responsible for the evaluation of the effectiveness and performance of the committee members.